dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 ```

 > [!TIP]
-> By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating azure resources dynamically during application startup.
+> By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating Azure resources dynamically during application startup.

 ## Reference Bicep files